Communicating through play cover

 £11.95

-There is increasing awareness that children who have endured separation from birth parents, multiple moves and transitions in the care system, isolation and lack of certainty, present unique challenges to their corporate parents and to the carers who help look after them.
+Children who have endured separation from birth parents, multiple moves and transitions in the care system, isolation and lack of certainty, present unique challenges to local authorities and to the carers who help look after them.
 They need a delicate balance of nurturing and boundaries so that they can heal and thrive, and modify or change the strategies for safety which they may have developed.

-Social workers and foster carers helping to prepare children for permanence have a challenging task ahead of them.
-When major decisions are being made about their lives, children have a right to be involved, whatever their age or ability, and to communicate their needs.
+Social workers and foster carers have a challenging task.
+When major decisions are being made about children's lives, they have a right to be involved, whatever their age or ability, and to communicate their needs.
 Workers need to understand them, and develop their own knowledge of child development and attachment-building, and the skills to listen to children and communicate with them.
 An essential skill is the ability to play.

 Questions about eBooks?
 Check out our FAQs